Last Updated on by

 High in Sodium: Sodium is a very cheap and sneaky way to make “things taste good”, as any chef will know.
-Supplements that load on the sodium are always suspect to me.
+Food supplements that load on the sodium are always suspect to me.
 While 95mg of sodium is not the worst I’ve seen, it’s certainly worse than Advocare by 15mg.
-Yes, it’s nice to have a shake that “tastes good” but 1) there are healthier ways to do this, and 2) it directly inhibits your ability to lead a healthier lifestyle overall.
+Yes, it’s nice to have a shake that “tastes good” but 1) there are healthier ways to do this, and 2) it directly inhibits your ability to lead a healthier lifestyle or diet plan overall.

 Contains Soy: A lot of people are really concern about soy, both as a food group and a protein source.
 Like corn and gluten, much of our diet is indirectly soy based.
 It’s one of the most common and cheap feed sources for most livestock.
 There is also a fair amount of research out there about the interference with estrogen levels, particularly for men.

 I think some of the criticism here is a bit overboard, but I do see reason to limit intake.
 Unfortunately, soy protein is the first ingredient in Herbalife.
 Not ideal.
 I’d prefer to see a wider array of plant-based proteins present, which there are none of.

 Not Enough Protein: This is the real killer.
 Herbalife only has 9 grams of protein per serving.
 9 grams!
 That’s almost nothing when compared to other meal replacement options.
 Everyone knows – or should know – that ample protein is key to staving off cravings, especially when you are cutting carbs heavily.